John 11:1-57 - Outline of John (Book Notes menu page)

 Lazarus sleepeth.- Jesus knew that Lazarus had died.

-Lazarus probably died just after the messengers left to find Jesus (cp. v.17).
+Lazarus probably died soon after the messengers left to find Jesus (cp. v.17).

 The disciples knew only what the messengers had told them.